-- 2 This policy applies in the following admissions rounds:

-- for Knavesmire Primary School, Scarcroft Primary School and Woodthorpe Primary School - the primary admissions round, that is when applying for a place in Reception as the normal year of entry to start primary school for the first time;

-- for Carr Junior School the junior admissions round, that is when applying for a place in Year 3 as the normal year of entry to start junior school for the first time.

-- for Millthorpe School and York High School the secondary admissions round, that

-is when applying for a place in Year 7 as the normal year of entry to start secondary

-school for the first time.

-- 3 The Published Admission Number (PAN) is the number of pupils it is intended to admit into the first year group of school.
-This number differs for each school and for 2025-2026 these PANs are:

-- for Knavesmire Primary School, 60 places

-- for Millthorpe School, 210 places

-- for Scarcroft Primary School, 45 places
+- 2 This policy applies in the following admissions rounds: - Primary admission round for Knavesmire Primary School, Scarcroft Primary School and Woodthorpe Primary School.
+This is for applications for a place in Reception in the normal year of entry to start primary school for the first time; - Junior admission round for Carr Junior School.
+This is for applications for a place in Year 3 in the normal year of entry to start junior school for the first time. - Secondary admission round for Millthorpe School and York High School.
+This is for applications for a place in Year 7 in the normal year of entry to start secondary school for the first time. - 3 The Published Admission Number (PAN) is the number of pupils it is intended to admit into the first year group of school.
+This number differs for each school and for 2026-2027 these PANs are as follows: - Knavesmire Primary School 60 places - Millthorpe School 210 places - Scarcroft Primary School 45 places

-- for Woodthorpe Primary School, 60 places
+- Woodthorpe Primary School 60 places

-- for Carr Junior School, 60 place
+- Carr Junior School 60 places

-- for York High School, 150 places
+- York High School 150 places